LeonAppDev/woocommerce-bnz-buyline-payment-gateway/readme.txt

 2. You should have talked to BNZ to arrange a Buyline account.
 3. Download WooCommerce BNZ Buyline Payment Gateway through Wordpress's inbuilt plugin uploader.
 4. Go to WooCommerce->Settings->Checkout->BNZ Buylines to fill out the required data
+5. Confirm with BNZ that the gateway is live

 == Frequently Asked Questions ==